lepinekong/thesystem/README.md

 including by adding new paragraph.

->Beware: Paragraphs labels can be almost any Red variable name (no space allowed) but they should be different (for example P1, P2,... or Goal-of-this-article, Requirements,...) so P, P,... will not work well when converting to Markdown.
+>Beware: Paragraphs labels can be almost any Red variable name (no space allowed) but they should be different (for example P1, P2,... or Goal-of-this-article, Pre-requisites,...) so P, P,... will not work well when converting to Markdown.

 ![https://i.imgur.com/oAi1Vwi.png](https://i.imgur.com/oAi1Vwi.png)